Common Rear-End Collision Injuries

 In general, the driver who collided from the rear will be presumed to have been negligent.
 T.C.A.
 55-8-124 prohibits tailgating or following too closely.
 If a driver collides from the rear, the presumption is that they were following too closely and are therefore liable.

 However, this presumption is rebuttable and not absolute.
-If the driver in front was negligent or otherwise breaking traffic laws, they might bear liability.
-For instance, if the front driver did not have working brake lights or suddenly stopped without warning or reason, they could be responsible.
-Determining liability in rear-end collisions is a matter of investigating the accident and reconstructing events using evidence.
+They might bear liability if the driver in front was negligent or otherwise broke traffic laws.
+For instance, they could be responsible if the front driver did not have working brake lights or suddenly stopped without warning or reason.
+Determining premises liability in rear-end collisions involves investigating the accident and reconstructing events using evidence.
 An attorney can gather this evidence and build a compelling narrative demonstrating your lack of fault.

 Fighting for the MAXIMUM